 Do you have a usability lab?

-Currently, we conduct testing in different locations, depending upon the needs of the project.
+In the UK, currently, we conduct testing in different locations, depending upon the needs of the project.
 For some medical devices, taking home haemodialysis as an example, it is better to test in a real home use environment, rather than a lab environment, so we have carried out testing in a patient’s home.
 We have also conducted testing at client facilities (for example, many clients have demonstration labs that simulate the clinical environment), market research centres, and hospital simulation labs.
 We find locations that ensure we can recruit the required number of test participants, ideally near our client and participants, so that they have the option of observing evaluation sessions.

 Yes.
-We are well versed in Chinese requirements for Usability Engineering for CFDA approval in China.
+We are well versed in Chinese requirements for Usability Engineering for NMPA approval in China.
 What is more, health Canada has no explicit requirements for human factors, but in our experience Health Canada’s expectations for human factors are similar to the FDAs.